 Tiffany Carrara, M.A., Program Assistant

 Tiffany Carrara is the Program Assistant for the Faculty and Staff Assistance Program at UCSF.
 She earned her Master's degree in Counseling Psychology from The Wright Institute in Berkeley, California and is also an Associate Marriage and Family Therapist.
 She earned her undergraduate degree from San Diego State University.
 Prior to UCSF, she worked at UC San Diego, providing executive level program support.
 Tiffany has over 10 years of experience in office management & administration.
-She enjoys interacting with a diverse group of faculty, staff & students at UCSF while gaining invaluable experience working at FSAP.
+She enjoys interacting with a diverse group of faculty and staff at UCSF while gaining invaluable experience working at FSAP.